-Uprooted was born from the idea that one can feel uprooted from one’s self, one’s community, one’s vision for the future, and one’s body when going through family building struggles.
+Uprooted was born from the idea that one can feel uprooted from one’s self, one’s community, one’s vision for the future, and one’s body when going through family building challenges.
 Often, those struggling feel socially and spiritually isolated from the Jewish community.

 What Do We Do?

-Through programming, advocacy and ritual creation, Uprooted educates American Jewish leaders in assisting families with fertility challenges, and provides national communal support to those struggling to grow their families.
+Through programming, advocacy and ritual creation, Uprooted educates Jewish leaders in assisting families with fertility challenges, and provides national communal support to those struggling to grow their families.
 As Jewish values and tradition emphasize the importance of family and growing one’s family, Uprooted aims to create an American Jewish community where those struggling to achieve this goal feel supported and welcomed.

 TRYmester: Jewish Fertility Journeys Out Loud

 Uprooted has designed a mixed media performance piece that reflects the struggle of fertility in the Jewish community.
 This performance is intended to engage the greater Jewish community in dialogue around the topic of fertility journeys by providing examples of people going through their own struggles.
-With music, dance and theater, TRYmester provides a model of using alternate methods of expression to reflect the extremely intense emotional and physical struggle of fertility challenges.
+With music, dance and theater, TRYmester provides a model of using alternate methods of expression to reflect the extremely intense emotional, spiritual and physical struggle of fertility challenges.